Photo of a snowman on a beach

 Mount Teide, Tenerife

 It’s also important to consider whether you want to spend Christmas Day at sea or in port.
-A lot of itineraries factor in a sea day for 25th December.
+A lot of itineraries factor in a sea day for 25 December.
 Some cruises will either depart on this day or make a stop in a port.
 Remember that shops may be closed, as it’s a public holiday in many countries.

-What to pack for a Christmas cruise
+2. What to pack for a Christmas cruise

 Different cruise lines have different dress codes.
 My experiences of Christmas at sea have always been with P&O Cruises.
-Their dress code tends to be more relaxed on Caribbean cruises, and more formal in the Mediterranean/Canaries.
+Their dress code tends to be more relaxed on Caribbean cruises, and more formal on European itineraries.
 They often have a formal evening on Christmas Day and New Year’s Eve, which are great opportunities to dress up.
-Other cruise lines may not have a formal dress code, so this is something to consider when picking the right ship for you.
-If you want a more ‘dressy’ experience, consider the glitzier brands such as Cunard or Celebrity Cruises.

 Packing for a cruise

-What to expect on board
+3. What to expect on board the cruise ship

 Choir on board Queen Victoria

-The majority of cruise ships will embrace Christmas and the atmosphere on board will be celebratory and upbeat.
-You’ll find a host of special activities such as: Father Christmas coming down the funnel, a crew pantomime, a passenger choir and church service.
-The ship will also be dripping in decorations for the occasion.
+The majority of cruise ships embrace Christmas and the atmosphere on board will be warm and upbeat.
+You’ll find a host of special activities such as:

 For children, there’s the opportunity to meet Father Christmas and there are lots of tailored activities to keep them amused.
-A special Yuletide menu will be served either at lunchtime or in the evening.

 Officers and crew are away from their loved ones, so it’s an important time of year for them too.
 They have their own festivities below decks, but they still work throughout the day.
 They have a range of entertainment including Secret Santa, Christmas discos and Christmas dinner.
+It’s also important to remember that many of the crew don’t celebrate Christmas for their religious reasons.

 For those who don’t like celebrating Christmas, there are options for you too.
 Some ships avoid Christmas celebrations altogether, so this is the perfect way to escape from it all.
 Check with your travel agent or cruise line to find out more.

-Cruising at New Year
+4. Cruising at New Year

 When you book a Christmas cruise, think about whether you want to be away for New Year’s Eve too.
 For me, New Year’s Eve on a ship is one of my favourite holiday experiences.
 I loved watching the incredible fireworks in Madeira, known to be one of the best displays in the world.
 I also like the option of going ashore during the day for a bit of exercise, before the big event.